GoogleCloudPlatform/gke-pubsub-websocket-adapter/README.md

 ### Authentication

-The `gke-pubsub-websocket-adapter` uses [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to authenticate with Pub/Sub under the Google service account called `autosocket-sa`.
+The `gke-pubsub-websocket-adapter` uses [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) to authenticate with Pub/Sub under the Google service account called `dyson-sa`.
 If you are wanting to use a private Pub/Sub topic this service account will require access to the topic.

 ## Configuration